fogpay/woocommerce-fogpay-gateway/README.md

 Wordpress will now upload the plugin file from your computer and install it for you.
 * you will see a success message.
-* Once you installed , you need on  the Activate Plugin link to start using the plugin

-You wold have the to configure the settings to fit your needs.
+* Once you installed , you need on  the Activate Plugin link to start using the plugin You would have to configure the settings to fit your needs.
 * Just need to put the username from fogpay and that's it.

 Please report bugs.